-A freeholder living on a private estate?
+A freeholder or leaseholder living on a private estate?

 Stuck with a service charge you cannot influence?